verklegarden/schnorr-on-evm/ERC.md

 Note that this Schnorr scheme uses `R`'s Ethereum address instead of the public key itself, thereby decreasing the security of brute-forcing the signature from 256 bits (trying random secp256k1 points) to 160 bits (trying random Ethereum addresses).
 However, the difficulty of cracking a secp256k1 public key using the baby-step giant-step algorithm is `O(√Q)`[^3].
 Note that `√Q ~= 3.4e38 < 128 bit`.
 Therefore, this scheme does not weaken the overall security.

-## Rationale

-Schnorr signature schemes exist in many different flavors.
-This Schnorr signature scheme chooses the signature to be `(s, R)` instead of `(e, R)` for closer behavior to Bitcoin’s BIP-340.
-Note that eventhough the signature is verified via `Rₑ`, it is still defined via `R` to ensure forward compatibility with Schnorr schemes based on aggregated public keys.

-Additionally this Schnorr scheme is _key prefixed_ to protect against "related-key attacks" meaning the public key is prefixed to the challenge hash `e`.
-Note that instead of prefixing the key in affine coordinate, the public key’s `x` coordinate and `y` coordinate’s parity are used to potentially reduce EVM storage and memory costs.

 ### Signature Malleability

 While Schnorr signatures as specified in this document are not malleable due to the definition of `s`, great care must be taken during verification to ensure a Schnorr signatures `s ∊ [1, Q)`.
 Note that this issue is mentioned explicitly due to Solidity's weak type system and the expectation of most implementation using type `uint256` for the `s` variable.